gplepage/lsqfit/doc/html/_sources/overview.txt

 parameters in the new fit in order to capture the impact of the new information on parameters correlated with ``a[1]/a[0]``.

+It would have been easy to change the fit code in the previous section to incorporate the new information about ``a[1]/a[0]``.
+The approach presented here is numerically equivalent to that approach insofar as the the ``chi**2`` function for the original fit can be well approximated by a quadratic function in the fit parameters --- that is, insofar as ``exp(-chi**2/2)`` is well approximated by a Gaussian distribution in the parameters, the distribution specified by the best-fit means and covariance matrix (``fit.p``).
+This is, of course, a fundamental assumption underlying the use of :mod:`lsqfit` in the first place.

-Obviously this process can be extended to further fits in order to incorporate more data.
-The prior for each fit is the best-fit output (``fit.p``) from the previous fit.
+Obviously, we can include further fits in order to incorporate more data.
+The prior for each new fit is the best-fit output (``fit.p``) from the previous fit.
 The output from the chain's final fit is the cummulative  result of all of these fits.

 ``x`` has Error Bars